lucagoc/iPixel-CLI/README.md

 - `font_offset_x` (int): Horizontal offset for the font (`.ttf` only).
 Default: 0
 - `font_offset_y` (int): Vertical offset for the font (`.ttf` only).
 Default: 0

+> ⚠️ The `matrix_height` parameter might be required for proper text rendering.
+If not specified, it defaults to 16.
+Please set it according to your LED matrix height (16, 20, 24, 32).
+Default font only provides proper rendering for 16 height matrices, use `font=VCR_OSD_MONO` for 24 height matrices.

+> ⚠️ There is a known issue for matrix with 20px or 32px height, please try to change the value `HEADER_GAP` (line 245) in `commands.py` and report if it works.

 ---

 ### `send_png`